Research

 Mayo Clinic researchers are working to expand the range of tissues and organs that can be noninvasively imaged using MRE.
 Conditions for which MRE might someday be used include:

-- Breast cancer.
-Researchers are working on using MRE to distinguish benign from cancerous tumors.
+• Breast cancer.
+Researchers are working on using MRE to tell the difference between benign and cancerous tumors.

-- Musculoskeletal disease.
-Researchers are using MRE to measure the stiffness of muscle as a way to noninvasively assess muscle in normal and disease states.
+• Musculoskeletal disease.
+Researchers are using MRE to measure muscular stiffness and freedom of movement.
+This could noninvasively assess muscle in typical and disease states.

-- Alzheimer's disease.
-MRE has potential to show changes in brain mechanical properties, possibly leading to new methods for diagnosing Alzheimer's disease at an earlier stage.
+• Alzheimer's disease.
+MRE has potential to show changes in brain mechanical properties, possibly leading to new methods for diagnosing Alzheimer's disease and other diseases affecting brain function at an earlier stage.

 Read more about research in the Mayo Clinic Magnetic Resonance Imaging Laboratory.